-Our highlights of Salesforce Summer ’20 Release Notes show some interesting new progress in the Salesforce Pardot world, besides improvement across all clouds.
+My team at CloudAnalysts had fun again reviewing and creating this Highlights of Salesforce Summer ’20 Release Notes for you.
+There’s really interesting progress in the Salesforce Pardot world.
+And of course, lots of new features across all clouds.
 While still in preview-state, we’d like to share them with you here, so you can prepare and get excited about what lies ahead.

 Innovation and Customer Support In Times of Change